1 =======================================================================================

 141 We also define our luaPath, which is the path to be loaded into the store as

-142 your new neovim config directory. (see :help 'rtp' for the directories
+142 your new Neovim config directory. (see :help 'rtp' for the directories

 143 available for you to use!)